pharoahe34/pharoahe34/README.md

 ### Hi there 👋

+My name is Marc Muckensturm and I'm a Data engineer/scientist.
+I'm from France, living in Strasbourg and currently working at CORA.
+You can find me on Twitter, or on LinkedIn.
 <!--
 **pharoahe34/pharoahe34** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+SELECT *
+FROM db.MARC_MUCKENSTURM
+WHERE POI LIKE %data%engineering%science%

 Here are some ideas to get you started: